arangodb/docs/3.10/aql/execution-and-performance-query-statistics.md

   high level, not including any memory allocator overhead nor any memory used for temporary results calculations (e.g. memory allocated/deallocated inside AQL expressions and function calls).
-- **intermediateCommits** (_optional_):
-  The number of intermediate commits performed by the query.
-This is only non-zero for write queries, and only for queries that reached either the `intermediateCommitSize` or `intermediateCommitCount` thresholds.
-Note: in a cluster, intermediate commits can happen on each participating DB-Server.
 - **nodes** (_optional_): When the query is executed with the option `profile` set to at least `2`, then this value contains runtime statistics per query execution node.
   For a human readable output you can execute `db._profileQuery(<query>, <bind-vars>)`